-Jessica Haywards is a maternity nurse who has joined the team to help ease new mothers into life with a little one, ideal following a caesarian, tricky birth or for mums who would like hands on help in the first few weeks.
+Jessica Haywards is a maternity nurse who has joined the team to help ease new mothers into life with a little one, ideal following a cesarean, tricky birth or for mums who would like hands on help in the first few weeks.

 Being a parent isn’t easy.
 At some point, almost all families with young children will face a problem that they struggle to sort out themselves, and this is where I can help!

 Some people call us parent coaches, others would class us as super nannies, or sleep trainers.
 If you can’t find the solution for your child’s sleep, eating or behaviour issues in books, on the internet or from your health visitor or friends, or if you simply want advice from an external person with experience and understanding of baby, toddler and children’s sleep, eating and behaviour, we can help you.

 “Dee has a warm and engaging, yet no nonsense personality.
 She’s empathetic and non-judgemental.
 Her focus is on solving the problem and not blaming the cause!

 Dee started working as “The Sleep Fairy” in 2009, having started working with children over 20 years ago.
 Since then, her methods have been so successful that she has trained and built up a small, select team of highly experienced “Sleep Fairies” to work with her, practising Dee’s tried and tested techniques, so they all have the knowledge and understanding to help you and your child overcome:

 - night-time waking

 - colic or babies that won’t stop crying

 - early rising